 Menopause can affect your overall mood.
 You may feel happy and like yourself one day but then down the next.

 You may also experience mood swings that cause irritability.
 It’s important to see your doctor if you continue to experience anxiety or depression beyond a couple of weeks.
-Menopause can be a trigger for depression.
+Menopause can be a for depression.

 For unknown reasons, menopause is also said to affect memory.
 Memory loss is more common with age, but it’s unclear whether there’s a strict menopause connection or if another underlying cause may be at play here.